 Child Protection s47 Enquiries

-3.1.1Where a child is suspected to be suffering, or likely to suffer, significant harm, BFSWS is required by s47 of the Children Act 1989 and local Safeguarding procedures to make enquiries, to enable it to decide whether it should take any action to safeguard and promote the welfare of the child.
+3.1.1Where a child is suspected to be suffering, or likely to suffer, significant harm, BFSWS is required by the BFG Multi Agency Safeguarding Procedures to make enquiries in the spirit of s47 of the Children Act 1989 to enable it to decide whether it should take any action to safeguard and promote the welfare of the child.

 Responsibilities of all agencies

 3.1.4Each agency has a duty to assist and provide information in support of child protection enquiries.
-When requested to do so by BFSWS, professionals from other parts of the BFG community such as SCE, housing and those in health have a duty to cooperate under section 27 of the Children Act 1989 (and local safeguarding procedures) by assisting BFSWS in carrying out its children's social care functions.
+When requested to do so by BFSWS, professionals from other parts of the BFG community such as MoD Schools, housing and those in health have a duty to cooperate under BFG Multi Agency Safeguarding procedures and in the spirit of section 27 of the Children Act 1989 by assisting BFSWS in carrying out its children's social care functions.

 3.2.1Where there is a risk to the life of a child or the possibility of serious immediate harm, an agency with statutory child protection powers (the police and BFSWS) should act quickly to secure the immediate safety of the child.